adamkpickering/adamkpickering.github.io/content/about.md

 and the social benefits thereof.
 My other interests include film (the interesting kind), rock climbing and cooking.

-To contact me, here are the steps you take: ...
+To contact me you can use the email:

+"adam", followed by a "k", followed by "pickering", followed by "@" and finally followed by "gmail.com".